sam-w-yellin/volatile-int-blog/content/posts/auto-type-deduction-gauntlet/index.md

 ---
-title: "Can you survive the C++ Auto Type Gauntlet?"
+title: "Can You Survive the C++ Auto Type Deduction Gauntlet?"
 date: 2025-12-05T12:00:00-08:00
 draft: false
 tags: ["C++","type","deduction", "auto", "quiz"]
 ---

 One of the most iconic C++ features is the language's ability to deduce types with the `auto` keyword.
-In this post, I'll give a bunch of example code snippits.
-Your job is to assess what will be deduced for `v` in each snippit.
-Determine:
+In this post, I'll give a series of code snippits.
+Your job is to assess what will be deduced for `v` in each case.
+Determine for each:
-1. The type
+1. The deduced type
-2. If it is a reference or not
+2. If it is a value, a lvalue or rvalue reference, or a pointer
-3. CV qualifiers
+3. Which CV qualifiers are applicable

 Some of these may not even compile, so "this won't work" is a totally valid answer.

 Each section increases in difficulty.
 Good luck!

-# The Gauntlet
+# Enter the Gauntlet

 ## Basics
 Basic assignments and deduction from constants and straightforward types.